retyui/i-study/i-study.md

 I want to drink a cup of tea
 I want to drink a cup of coffee
-I want to learn Englis
+I want to learn English
 I want to go to America next month
-I want to go to Italy nexy yaer
+I want to go to Italy next year
 I want to read this book
 I want to call her / him / them
 They want to call me